Accenture/sfmc-customapp/README.md

 ### Configure Marketing Cloud

 -   To the Installed Package add an API Integration using Web App

+    -   Add Redirect Urls (you can put both if needed)

+        -   If running locally for dev - https://127.0.0.1:3001/api/sfmc/auth/login/response
+        -   If running on server for prod - https://HOSTNAMEHERE/api/sfmc/auth/login/response

+        NOTE: you will need the client id, secret and jwt for setup.
+If you do not know the hostname yet, you can put a temporary one and replace it later on.

 -   To the Installed Package add an Application with Login URL https://HOSTNAMEHERE/platformeventapp
 -   To the Installed Package add an Activity with Endpoint URL https://HOSTNAMEHERE/api/platformeventactivity